qwc-services/qwc-services-core/README.md

 Development
 ===========

+This repository contains a [justfile](https://just.systems/man/en/) with various helper tasks for releasing etc.
+Add a symlink to it in the parent directory of the qwc-services repositories:

+    ln -s qwc-services-core/scripts/justfile ..

 To use a local version of QWC Services Core for development, replace the `qwc-services-core` module URL in `requirements.txt` of each service with an URL pointing to the local files: